ngworker/lumberjack/README.md

 For a more advanced log driver implementation, see [LumberjackHttpDriver](https://github.com/ngworker/lumberjack/blob/main/projects/ngworker/lumberjack/http-driver/README.md)

+## Community drivers

+> Note, you can use the [ngworker/lumberjack-custom-driver](https://github.com/ngworker/lumberjack-custom-driver/generate) template Git repository to start a separate Lumberjack log driver workspace.

+If you want your driver listed here, open a PR and follow the same format.

+- [LumberjackFirestoreDriver](https://github.com/marcinmilewicz/lumberjack-firestore-driver), community log driver using [Cloud Firestore](https://firebase.google.com/docs/firestore) as a log store.

 ## Best practices

-Every log can be represented as a combination of its level, creation time, message, and scope.
-Using inline logs with the `LumberjackService` can cause structure duplication and/or de-standardization.
+Every log can be represented as a combination of its level, creation time, message, scope and payload.
+Using inline logs with the `LumberjackService` can cause structure duplication and/or denormalization.

-The following practices are recommended to mitigate these problems.
+Continue reading to know more about the recommended best practices designed to tackle this issue.

 ### Loggers